 He snorts derisively.
 "So?"

+He is scowling so fiercely that he no longer looks pretty but ugly and spiteful.
 Her head drops, but she slowly lifts her dirty chin.
 The hurt on her face is now replaced with pride and defiance.
-"You not nice."

-She's running off in the distance, with red pigtails streaming behind her like twin banners, and he is alone.
+"I..."
+He pauses, trying to find the words, but she's already gone.
+She's running off in the distance, with red pigtails streaming behind her like twin banners, and he is once again alone.

 He sees her through the reflection of the shop window.
 She is grinning, distracted by the absolute wonders that surrounded her.
 Then, she spots him and begins to walk over, excited.

 "What house are you in?"

-"Sl—Gryffindor," he answers, fumbling for a moment.
+"Sl—Gryffindor," he says, fumbling for a moment.

 He knits his brow, feeling rather uncomfortable, but he chooses to remain silent instead of insulting her.
-She sees the look of discomfort on his face, and she blushes—embarrassed.
+She sees the look of discomfort on his face and she blushes, embarrassed.

 She laughs at his glib response.
 It's a soft giggle that seems to bubble from her stomach all the way to her lips.
 He smiles despite himself.